 Levonorgestrel is a T-shaped plastic device that is inserted through the vagina and placed into the uterus.
-You will receive the device in a clinic setting.
 Your doctor will place the device into your uterus using a thin plastic tube.
 The device is usually inserted within 7 days after the start of a menstrual period.

 The levonorgestrel intrauterine system should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.